tamon0987/vlm-action/README.md

 ## Usage

-- Use the web dashboard to review and approve robot actions or switch to auto-approve mode for full autonomy.
+- Use the web dashboard at [http://localhost:5000/](http://localhost:5000/) to review and approve robot actions, view feedback, or switch to auto-approve mode for full autonomy.
+- The dashboard UI is served from `static/index.html` and can be customized to display system status and interact with API endpoints.
 - The orchestrator coordinates robot commands, camera capture, and LLM feedback.
 - Integrate your own LLM API and camera hardware as needed.